RetroGamerStuff/n64rgb/advancedRGBmod/README.md

 #### Notes
 ##### [1]
-For now, all FPGAs seems to be fine.
-However, it might be the case that the 6k LEs FPGAs (EP4CE6E22 and 10CL006YE144) are to small for an OSD menu implementation due to the small amount of block RAM.
+For now, support for 6k LEs FPGAs (EP4CE6E22 and 10CL006YE144) has been discontinued.
+They are to small for an OSD menu implementation due to the small amount of block RAM.
+I will try to get it fit in future.

 ##### [2]
 Heuristic for de-blur function highly depends on the image content.
 So it might be the case that de-blur is switched on and off rapidly even on small content changes.
 In any case you can override the heuristic by forcing de-blur on or off.